gustavofamorim/serverless-messaging/README.md

 This repository is for learning reasons and if you expect automation on the deployment of this service go out of here. :smile:

-## Deploying and Testing in your machine
+## Deploying and Testing from your machine

 The following steps show how can you deploy and test this service.